About Robin

 Cover2’s podcast with Robin

 She is the group facilitator for Parents of Addicted Children™, a support group founded in 1999 for parents who are experiencing on-going life problems due to their child’s (children of all ages) use of alcohol and/or drugs.
-Robin believes assisting the parents to help themselves is one of the most important single thing they can do to help their child.
+Robin believes assisting the parents to help themselves is one of the most important single things they can do to help their child.

 Robin also coaches parents through “Take Back Your Life”™, a 4 week course which teaches parents more effective ways to deal with their child who has Substance Use Disorder and learn how to set healthy boundaries, stop losing themselves in the child’s problematic behavior and help parents move from feelings of shame, isolation, hopelessness and helplessness to an increased feeling of hope and a sense of effectiveness.
 In order for parents to know how to stop losing themselves in their child’s addiction they need to learn that the only behavior they can control is their own.